This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 They're replaying it.

-So it's getting a lot of it's getting a lot of comment.
+So it's getting a lot of comment.

-And I and I I think what's was in normally the the the media in old days, they did think of their mission as to make sure the powerful were examined, powerful weren't gonna get away with anything, the powerful were going to be held accountable, and there was gonna be suspicion of everybody in power.
+And I think what's normally the media in old days, they did think of their mission as to make sure the powerful were examined.

-Well, as we know, for recent decades, Democrats in power are never questioned, and they are never suspected, and they're never queried.
+Well, as we know, for recent decades, Democrats in power are never questioned and they are never suspected and they're never queried.

-They are applauded, they are celebrated, they are raised up.
+They are raised up.

 I think CNN is probably getting a whole bunch of positive feedback because their reporters and anchors are going for the throat with any official they talk to.

-Uh so that was an example.
+So that was an example.

-In this case, Nancy Pelosi was totally not expecting it, but the the questions that Kira Phillips asked her were just right on the money.
+But the questions that Kira Phillips asked her were just right on the money.

 Who are you to criticize one agency?

-You're up there with all these people, you saw all the money that wasn't being spent and wasted and sent down to these places.
+You saw all the money that wasn't being spent and wasted and sent down to these places.

 How do you get to sit around and be an innocent bystander?